2015 Oklahoma State Cowboys baseball team

-The 2015 Oklahoma State Cowboys baseball team will represent Oklahoma State University during the 2015 NCAA Division I baseball season.
-The Cowboys will play their home games at Allie P. Reynolds Stadium as a member of the Big 12 Conference.
-They will be led by head coach Josh Holliday, in his third season at Oklahoma State.
+The 2015 Oklahoma State Cowboys baseball team represented Oklahoma State University during the 2015 NCAA Division I baseball season.
+The Cowboys played their home games at Allie P. Reynolds Stadium as a member of the Big 12 Conference.
+They were led by head coach Josh Holliday, in his third season at Oklahoma State.

 Previous season

 In 2014, the Cowboys finished the season as champions of the Big 12 with a record of 48–18, 18–6 in conference play.
 They qualified for the 2014 Big 12 Conference baseball tournament, and were eliminated in the finals.
 They qualified for the 2014 NCAA Division I baseball tournament, and were selected as hosts of the Stillwater Regional, being placed with Nebraska, Cal State Fullerton, and Binghamton.
 In their opening game, the Cowboys shut-out Binghamton, 8–0.
 In their second game, they defeated Cal State Fullerton by a score of 13–7.
 In the regional final, the Cowboys again defeated Cal State Fullerton, this time by a score of 6–4.
 They advanced to the Super Regional, of which they were hosts, to play UC Irvine.
 In the first game, the Anteaters defeated the Cowboys, 8–4, and then won Game Two in a shutout, 1–0, to advance to the College World Series.